luketurnerdev/hive-express/README.md

 4. Code review - Demonstrate that you have had your code reviewed by other students and that you have provided a code review for others

+Front end: Juanma and Dodam checked on the backend throughout the project, and even if they couldn't fully understand how each controller function worked, the backend team was able to summarise it for them well enough that they were able to continue with their work.

+Back end: Jim and Luke reviewed some of the React code after the two sides had been merged.
+This allowed us to see where our data calls were coming from, the format that they were in, and the resulting effect that they had on the visual presentation of the code.

 5. Show evidence of client communication, e.g. meeting minutes, emails, or other communication tools